Nosework and Tug-of-War–An Overview

-The dog’s nose is a physiological compromise between at least six conflicting functions—respiration, vocalization, water balance, temperature regulation, recycling tears, and detection of odorant molecules.
-It was not explicitly designed to carry out these functions, but is the result of hundreds of millions of years of natural selection and evolutionary change (Bainbridge, 2016).
+The dog’s nose is a physiological compromise between at least six conflicting functions—respiration, vocalization, water balance, temperature regulation, recycling tears, and detecting odorant molecules.
+It was not explicitly designed to carry out these functions but is the result of hundreds of millions of years of natural selection and evolutionary change (Bainbridge, 2016).

 The sensory parts of the nose developed initially from interactions between more than one cell type.
 Vertebrates are triploblastic animals whose body plans form from three layers of embryonic cells:

-The precursors of the left and right olfactory organs are the paired olfactory placodes, thickenings of the ectoderm on the surface of the snout.
+The precursors of the left and right olfactory organs are the paired olfactory placodes and thickenings of the ectoderm on the surface of the snout.

 Dogs’ muzzles vary significantly in shape due to centuries of artificial selection to create canine faces that are either well-suited to their intended purpose or considered attractive.
 Dolichocephalic breeds have extremely long snouts; mesocephalic breeds have more moderately proportioned muzzles, and brachycephalic species have extremely short noses and suffer many problems since their palates are often too long for their heads, causing them to flutter in the respiratory air stream, creating a stertorous noise.